 Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results subcutaneous bolus vs subcutaneous infusion, intravenous vs subcutaneous and oral vs intramuscular.
 For the treatment of acute pain, epidural hydromorphone was associated with higher incidence of pruritus compared to intravenous or intramuscular hydromorphone.
 For the treatment of acute pain, hydromorphone IR was associated with greater pain relief compared to placebo, and there were no significant differences in adverse events between hydromorphone and placebo.
 One study showed that subcutaneous hydromorphone and intravenous indomethacin were equally effective in pain relief, although the duration of nausea and vertigo was longer following hydromorphone.
-Secondary: Not reported Felden et al 49 MA (11 RCTs) N=1,215 Primary: Pain relief and Primary: Hydromorphone was associated with greater acute pain relief compared to morphine Hydromorphone Patients with acute or chronic Duration not specified adverse events (pooled standard mean difference, -0.226; P=0.006).
-No differences were observed for the treatment of chronic pain relief (P=0.889).
-VS pain Secondary: Not reported The overall incidences of nausea, vomiting and pruritus were comparable between the morphine two opioids.
+Secondary: Felden et al 46 MA (11 RCTs) N=1,215 Primary: Pain relief and Not reported Primary: Hydromorphone was associated with greater acute pain relief compared to morphine Hydromorphone Patients with acute or chronic Duration not specified adverse events (pooled standard mean difference, -0.226; P=0.006).
+No differences were observed for the treatment of chronic pain relief (P=0.889). vs morphine pain Secondary: Not reported The overall incidences of nausea, vomiting and pruritus were comparable between the two opioids.
 When the four studies on chronic pain were analyzed separately, hydromorphone was associated with less nausea (P=0.005) and vomiting (P=0.001).
 Secondary: Not reported.
-Pigni et al 50 Systematic N=1,208 Primary: Primary: Hydromorphone, review (9 RCTs, 4 non-RCTs) Duration not Pain relief and safety MA was not performed due to study heterogeneity.
-Overall, the review supported the use of hydromorphone in the treatment of moderate to severe cancer pain as an alternative long- or short- specified to morphine and oxycodone.
-There was no clinically significant difference between acting Patients ≥18 years of age - Secondary: Not reported hydromorphone and morphine. vs with chronic cancer pain who The majority of the studies showed similar safety and efficacy in pain relief between hydromorphone and morphine or oxycodone.
+Pigni et al 47 Systematic review (9 RCTs, N=1,208 Primary: Pain relief and Primary: MA was not performed due to study heterogeneity.
+Overall, the review supported the use Hydromorphone, long- or short- 4 non-RCTs) Duration not specified safety of hydromorphone in the treatment of moderate to severe cancer pain as an alternative to morphine and oxycodone.
+There was no clinically significant difference between acting Patients ≥18 years of age Secondary: Not reported hydromorphone and morphine. vs with chronic cancer pain who · The majority of the studies showed similar safety and efficacy in pain relief between hydromorphone and morphine or oxycodone.
 The following agents of different strong opioids, long- or short- had not taken a strong opioid in formulations were found comparable in safety and efficacy: hydromorphone IR vs morphine IR; hydromorphone CR or SR vs morphine CR or SR, hydromorphone IR vs